-In straightforward cases, including ones where the PCA used the simplified procedure, the PCA will normally make a decision in less than 30 working days.
-The PCA's review in Phase I involves sending requests for information to the parties and to third parties, including customers and competitors.
+In simple and well-prepared cases, including ones where the PCA used the simplified procedure, the PCA will normally make a decision in way less than 30 working days.
+The PCA's review in Phase I involves sending requests for information to the parties and to third parties, including customers, suppliers and competitors.
 These are quite common and may be burdensome depending on the complexity of the transaction and the degree of information initially provided.
-The PCA may also hold a meeting as part of the process.
+The PCA may also hold meetings as part of the process.